hardsoftsecurity/Defender-XDR-Advanced-Queries/Execution-TA0002/JavaScript-T1059.007.md

 ```
 DeviceProcessEvents
 | where InitiatingProcessFileName in~('winword.exe', 'excel.exe', 'outlook.exe')
-| where FileName =~ "wscript.exe" and ProcessCommandLine has ".jse"
+| where FileName =~ "wscript.exe" and ProcessCommandLine has ".jse" or ProcessCommandLine has "JS"
 ```

 **2. Script Hosts Spawning Malicious Binaries:**